cassking/Ecommerce-PSD2HTML/README.md

 Taking a PSD file and converting to HTML.
-Working with Patterns, SASS, OOCSS
+Working with Patterns, SASS, OOCSS, git
 ----------------------------------------
 Browse Refinements Task
 ----------------------------------------